sergemazille/reveal-basis/README.md

 #### Options
 - '.no-overlay'

 By default, triggering an `.above` element will also trigger the page's `#overlay` element.
-This behaviour can been changed by adding a `.no-overlay` class on the `.above` element.
+This behaviour can been changed by adding a `.--no-overlay` class on the `.above` element.

 - '.is-locked'